-This is a quarterly report on Veterans who have used VA health care and who served in Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), or Operation New Dawn (OND).
-Veterans are presenting to VA with a wide variety of physical and mental health conditions.
-The data represent the use of health care resources.
+This is a quarterly report on Veterans who served in Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), or Operation New Dawn (OND) and who have used VA health care.
+This report provides data on the use of VA health care resources by these Veterans.